-- Editing FGDC metadata content in the Description tab
+- Editing FGDC metadata content on the Description tab

 - Exporting ArcGIS metadata to an FGDC-format XML file

-- Publishing the exported FGDC XML file to GeoPlatform.gov
+- Publishing the exported FGDC CSDGM-format XML file to GeoPlatform.gov

 The Federal Geographic Data Committee's (FGDC) Content Standard for Digital Spatial Metadata (CSDGM) is a well-known metadata standard that has been used in North America and around the world for many years.
 This type of metadata was created by default with ArcGIS Desktop 9.3.1.

-With ArcGIS Desktop 10.0, the metadata editor was redesigned to accommodate creating content for multiple metadata standards.
-Although the metadata editing experience is different than in ArcGIS Desktop 9.3.1, you can continue to create, view, edit, import, export, and publish FGDC metadata.
-This guide describes these workflows and will help you produce and manage FGDC metadata in the current version of ArcGIS for Desktop.
+With ArcGIS 10 for Desktop, the metadata editor was redesigned to accommodate creating content for multiple metadata standards.
+Although the metadata editing experience is different than in previous versions of the software, you can continue to create, view, edit, import, export, and publish FGDC CSDGM metadata.
+This guide describes these workflows and will help you produce and manage FGDC CSDGM metadata in the current version of ArcGIS for Desktop.

 Configure ArcGIS for Desktop to create FGDC CSDGM metadata

-The first step is to configure ArcGIS for Desktop for creating FGDC metadata by choosing the appropriate metadata style in the Options dialog box of any ArcGIS for Desktopapplication.
+The first step is to configure ArcGIS for Desktop for creating FGDC CSDGM metadata by choosing the appropriate metadata style on the Options dialog box of any ArcGIS for Desktopapplication.

 - Open the Options dialog box for your ArcGIS for Desktop application.

 - In ArcMap, click Customize > ArcMap Options.